phanmemkhoinghiep/homeassistant/custom_components/tts_ggcloud/readme.md

         language: "vi-VN" #May be from your input_select
         voice_name: "Google_Voice_1"' #May be from your input_select
 ```
+2. Reload script
-5. Enjoy with the TTS voice
+3. Enjoy with the TTS voice